-* Against this backdrop, the 75-100 scattered Kabardian believers have an opportunity to shine as lights.
-Pray for boldness, unity, and vision.
-Isaiah 60: 1-3 Philippians 2:15
+The 75-100 scattered Kabardian believers have an opportunity to shine as lights.
+Pray for boldness, love, unity, and vision.

-* Pray for the circulation of translated Scriptures into Kabardian cultural circles.
+Pray for the circulation of translated Scriptures into Kabardian cultural circles.
 The Kabardian New Testament was published in 2011.
-Audio versions of Luke, Ruth & Jonah are also prepared—and soon Proverbs.
-PRAY for the completion of the entire Bible in Kabardian in the next decade.
-Heb.4:12
+Audio versions of Luke, Ruth, Jonah and (hopefully) Proverbs are also prepared.
+Pray for the completion of the entire Bible in Kabardian in the next decade.

-* Ask for divinely prepared people who will believe the good news and also lovingly, courageously share it throughout their entire relational network.
-Matthew 9: 36-38 Luke 10: 1-9
+Ask for divinely prepared people who will believe the good news and also lovingly, courageously share it throughout their entire relational network.

-* Pray for a reproducing, culturally relevant movement of faith – that Jesus can be seen as 'fully dressed in Kabardian clothes.'
-PRAY miracles, visions, dreams and other means would pave the way for a response to Jesus.
-Hebrews 2: 3-4
+Pray for a reproducing, culturally relevant movement of faith – that Jesus can be seen as 'fully dressed in Kabardian clothes.'

 |Expanded PDF Profile|

 |Frontier People Group||Yes|

 |Pioneer Workers Needed||1|